 What degree will I earn upon completion of this program?

-You will receive an engineering master’s degree–more specifically, a Master of Science degree in Industrial and Systems Engineering with a specialization in Engineering Management.
+You will receive an engineering master’s degree–more specifically, a Master of Science degree in Industrial and Systems Engineering with a concentration in Engineering Management.

 Can I transfer graduate credits to be counted for completion of this degree?

 No. There will be no transfer credits allowed for completion of this program.
 Due to the unique and lockstep/cohort nature of this program, it is essential that all coursework be taken sequentially and in conjunction with the entire enrollment population.

 How does this program differ from the on-campus program?